xmlangel/tomcat/README.md

 docker-tomcat
 =============

-Ubuntu 14.04, Oracle JDK 8 and Tomcat 8 based docker container.
+Ubuntu 14.04, Oracle JDK 8 and Tomcat 8 based docker container..

 # Description
 You should run this container on the background and mount the volume with your web app inside.